TIO-IKIM/CLUE/README.md

 # CLUE: A Clinical Language Understanding Evaluation for LLMs

-CLUE is a benchmark to evaluate the clinical language understanding of LLMS.
+CLUE is a benchmark to evaluate the clinical language understanding of LLMs.
 It consists of 6 tasks, including two novel ones based on MIMIC IV notes.
 This repository provides the code to run the benchmark and generate the new tasks.

 <p align="center">
   <img src="images/CLUE_overview.png" width="300"/>